-Dimitrios Pagourtzis identified as Santa Fe High shooter, sources say
+Dimitrios Pagourtzis identified as Santa Fe High shooter, sheriff says

-(CNN)Dimitrios Pagourtzis, 17, has been identified as the suspect in the Texas high school shooting that left 10 people dead, Galveston County Sheriff Henry Trochesset said.
+"I've talked to him once or twice.
+I had my advisory class, which is after third period, with him," Santa Fe High student Mateo Twilley said.
+"He was really quiet and he wore like a trench coat almost every day."

+He was hiding a shotgun underneath such a coat on Friday morning when he walked onto the campus, Lt.
+Gov. Dan Patrick said at news conference Friday afternoon.
+Ten people were killed in the shooting -- nine students and a teacher

-Pagourtzis is being held on capital murder charges with no bond.
+Pagourtzis, 17, is being held on capital murder charges with no bond, Galveston County Sheriff Henry Trochesset said.
 More charges may follow, the sheriff said.

 CNN's investigative team reports that Dimitrios Pagourtzis (pronounced: di-MI-tree-oas pag-OR-cheez) started attending Santa Fe High School in August 2015, according to his Facebook page.

-Student Mateo Twilley said she knew Pagourtzis and that he wore a trench coat to school.

-"I had my advisory class, which is after third period with him," she told CNN.
-"He was really quiet and he wore like a trench coat almost every day."

-He played on the 2016 Sante Fe JV football team and appeared on the 2015-2016 boys freshman football team.
+Pagourtzis played on the 2016 Sante Fe JV football team and appeared on the 2015-2016 boys freshman football team.
+He was listed on the Santa Fe Junior High 6th grade honor roll in 2012.

+Pagourtzis is not known to have any criminal record, Texas Gov. Greg Abbott told reporters.
+The alleged shooter used a shotgun and a revolver that were legally owned by his father, Abbott said.

 Officials have not released any information about motive.